 We must comply with U.S. laws regulating the export of our products.
 In some cases, explicit authorization from the U.S. government is needed to export our products.
 The export regulations and the governing policies applicable to our business are subject to change.
 We cannot provide assurance that such export authorizations will be available for our products in the future.
 Compliance with these laws has not significantly limited our operations or our sales in the recent past, but could significantly limit them in the future.
-We maintain an export compliance program but there are risks that the compliance controls may be ineffective, exposing us to legal liabilities.
+We maintain an export compliance program but there are risks that the compliance controls may be ineffective.
+Aero Vironment has voluntarily disclosed export violations to the U.S. Department of State.
+Non-compliance with applicable export regulations exposes us to fines, penalties and sanctions.
 If we cannot obtain required government approvals under applicable regulations or if our export compliance program is not effective, we may not be able to sell our products in certain international jurisdictions, which could adversely affect our financial condition and results of operations.